altocodenl/TODIS/readme.md

 Requests and responses are done through the network; the network belongs to the "outside" of the system.

-algorithmic challenge vs mapping challenge

-this is all great for backend, but what about interfaces?
-An interface is a way for a human to interact with software - always through hardware. interface mapped to state! see the data being displayed and the possible transformations.

-state machine 2 args?

-interfaces + data flows - but isn't flow a lower level thing?

-batch and queue is not storing, just presenting and transforming. info system is executable by machines, hence a lot of calculations can be done cheaply and precisely.
+batch and queue is not storing, just presenting and transforming. but the output is a storage place. info system is executable by machines, hence a lot of calculations can be done cheaply and precisely.

 surfaces, entrypoints + flows.